Estate planning gives you the peace of mind that your personal, financial, and business assets are handled according to your wishes after you’re gone.

 Estate planning involves developing a strategy to deal with your assets and investments when you pass away.
 Its aim is to provide peace of mind for you and your loved ones when you die, ensuring that your assets are passed on to your beneficiaries in the most simple and effective way.

 One of the key tasks of estate planning is preparing a will.
-Your will provides instructions on how your estate is to be distributed amongst your nominated beneficiaries, but it's far from the only aspect you need to consider.
+Your will provides the instructions on how your assets are to be distributed among your nominated beneficiaries, but it's far from the only thing you need to consider.

 How do I start estate planning?